eartvit/snmp-demo/README.md

 Switch to the Developer view in the RedHat OpenShift web-console and add a new Deployment from container images using the S2I function.
 ![deploy-snmp-exporter](images/deploy-snmp-exporter-01.png)

 The container to be deployed is the `snmp-exporter-test` which has been specially packaged for this demo.
-It contains the `snmp-exporter` plugin from Prometheus that will translate SNMP information (using snmp walk/get methods) from a locally installed `snmpd`
+It contains the `snmp-exporter` plugin from Prometheus that will translate SNMP information (using snmp walk/get methods) from a locally installed `snmpd`.
+The image is located at `quay.io/avitui/snmp_exporter_test`.
 ![deploy-snmp-exporter-setup](images/deploy-snmp-exporter-02.png)

-The image is located at `quay.io/avitui/snmp_exporter_test`.
 When doing the deployment ensure the Route configuration is configured to `secure with edge termination` and `redirect insecure connections` options and it is pointing to port `9116`, the port of snmp-exporter.
 Prometheus will scrape this port for events.
 ![deploy-snmp-exporter-port](images/deploy-snmp-exporter-03.png)

 Wait until the deployment completes.
 You can check that by verifying the pod readiness using